- Apply Topic based on email body

 - Automatically create a Task

-- Detect language and assign to language-specific Inbox
+- Detect language and assign to a language-specific Inbox

 You can do many wonderful things with Rules, especially around automation.
-We have collected some examples to help you understand how you can use Rules to simplify your workflows and processes.
+We collected examples to help you understand how to use Rules to simplify your workflows and processes.